Nexfinity/CakeyBot-Wiki/feature/leveling.md

 > Note: In order to prevent abuse, Cakey Bot will prevent selecting roles that contain `Administrator`, `Manage Server` or `Manage Roles` permissions.
 In addition, if these roles gain this permission after being set, the bot will no longer assign them.
 {.is-danger}

-# Role XP Multipliers
+# Role & Channel XP Multipliers
 You can set up to 5 different role multiplierss (Or up to 10 with a premium susbcription).
-If a user has one (or more) of these roles, all of their received XP will be multiplied by the largest role multiplier they have.
-Role XP multipliers will NOT stack with each other if a user has multiple roles.
+Role and Channel multipliers are counted separately.
+If a user qualifies one (or more) of these multipliers, all of their received XP will be multiplied by the largest multiplier they have.
+Role and Channel XP multipliers will NOT stack with other multipliers of the same type if a user qualifies for multiple (Role multipliers WILL stack with a Channel multiplier though).
 However, they WILL stack with existing multipliers like double XP days.

-> Note: Role XP multipliers will get added AFTER other XP multipliers (such as double XP days).
+> Note: Role/Channel XP multipliers will get added AFTER other XP multipliers (such as double XP days and global rate).
 {.is-info}

 # Rank Card Customization